gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 ```

 If the branch has been updated, we then build and install.
 To save time and energy, we only do that when new commit was added to the branch since the last update.

+This part was very important for my projects and the people that helped us: I could focus on the framework and add dependencies without worrying about updating each machine everytime a less technical person want to start working.
+The tool would update both the framework and the libraries we depend on.